divlv/ldapproxy/README.md

-# ldapproxy
+# LDAP Proxy server

-LDAP Proxy server for UI
+LDAP Proxy application, which forwards GET request with parameters to LDAP Server and returns the result, of course ;-)